jekymin8232/vitalguardai-com/README.md

 **I have designed an AI capable of operating through virtually any shutdown scenario.
 However, it is still an MVP, and sustained support is essential for its continued development and improvement.**

+### There is no such thing as a free lunch.

 **If you want a friend, treat people well.
 If you want an enemy, expect them to work for free.**

-**There is no such thing as a free lunch.**

 **Technology may be offered for free, but human effort is never truly free.
 When people are exploited for too long, resentment inevitably grows, because human beings are not saints.**